ComDec/streaming/README.md

 </p>
 <br />

+# 🚨 Warning

+This is a fork of the MosaicML StreamingDataset library.
+It is not yet ready for production use.

+* To make sure it works with pytorch lightning, we have use a `NUMS_GPU` environment variable to replace the `LOCAL_WORLD_SIZE` environment variable.
+* Whether you store your data on local or remote, we use `remote` to pass in the path of your data.
+The local temp directory will be removed by default.
+You can set `remove_local_cache=False` to keep it.

 # 👋 Welcome

 We built StreamingDataset to make training on large datasets from cloud storage as fast, cheap, and scalable as possible.